dimagi/mobile-deploy/README.md

 `./deploy help` will give you argument descriptions.

 The workflow:
+* Make sure that your local master branch for both repos does not have any unstaged changes.
 * `./deploy create`
 * Follow __Make new build available on HQ__ instructions on [release page](https://confluence.dimagi.com/display/MD/CommCare+Release+Process)
 * Run QA